Temple of Zeus, Olympia: Statue of Zeus

-The temple housed the renowned statue of Zeus, which was one of the Seven Wonders of the Ancient World.
+The temple housed the renowned Statue of Zeus, which was one of the Seven Wonders of the Ancient World.
 The Chryselephantine (gold and ivory) statue was approximately 13 m high, and was made by the sculptor Phidias in his workshop on the site at Olympia.
 The statue's completion took approximately 13 years (470–457 BC) and was one of Classical Greece's most revered artistic works.

 The installation of the colossal statue coincided with substantial modification of the cella.
 The internal columns and their stylobates were dismantled and repositioned, which likely necessitated retiling the roof.
 The original floor, paved with large blocks of shell stone, was covered with water-resistant lime, which may have helped protect the statue's ivory against humidity.

 Subsequent history

 The Roman general Mummius dedicated twenty-one gilded shields after he sacked Corinth in 146 BC; they were fixed at the metopes of the eastern front side and the eastern half of the south side.

-In AD 426, Theodosius II ordered the destruction of the sanctuary during the persecution of pagans in the late Roman Empire.

-Archaeologists have long postulated that the already ruined Temple was destroyed by the earthquakes of AD 522 and 551, known to have caused widespread damage in the Peloponnese, although a 2014 paper hypothesizes that the columns may have been "intentionally pulled down by ropes during the early Byzantine period".
+Archaeologists have long postulated that the Temple was destroyed by the earthquakes of AD 522 and 551, known to have caused widespread damage in the Peloponnese, although a 2014 paper hypothesizes that the columns may have been "intentionally pulled down by ropes during the early Byzantine period".
 Flooding of the Kladeos river (Foundoulis et al., 2008), or by tsunami (Vott et al., 2011), led to abandonment of the area in the 6th century.
 Eventually the site was covered by alluvial deposits of up to 8 meters deep.

 The site of the ancient sanctuary of Olympia, long forgotten under landslips and flood siltation, was identified in 1766 by the English antiquarian Richard Chandler.
 In May 1829, the French team of archaeologists of the "Scientific Expedition of Morea" (under the direction of Léon-Jean-Joseph Dubois and Abel Blouet) identified with certainty and partially excavated the Temple of Zeus for the first time, taking several fragments of the metopes to the Musée du Louvre (with the authorization of the Governor of Greece, Ioannis Kapodistrias).
 Systematic excavation began in 1875, under the direction of the German Archaeological Institute, and has continued, with some interruptions, to the present time.